 Computer vision is making a huge impact on the construction industry!
 By automating tasks, reducing costs, and increasing accuracy, AI vision technology is changing the way construction projects are managed.
 In this article, we will explore some of the most exciting applications of computer vision in construction.

-About us: Viso Suite is a powerful no-code platform for enterprise teams to build and deploy custom computer vision applications.
-With Viso Suite, leaders in the construction industry harness the power of AI to improve their operations and gain a competitive edge.
+About us: Viso Suite is the leading no-code platform to develop and deliver real-world computer vision applications.
+Using Viso Suite, leaders in the construction industry harness the power of AI vision to digitize their operations and gain a competitive edge.

 Asset management and maintenance